Up Close and Personal with Sunet van Wyk- The actress who plays the racist antagonist in The White Line

 A: You’re killing me with all these decisions I have to make!
 I really suck at making them.
 But if I had to pick, I would go with being famous for doing something great.
-At the end of the day, none of us live forever and you’re not going to be able to take money or anything materialistic with you to beyond the grave.
+At the end of the day, none of us lives forever and you’re not going to be able to make money or anything materialistic with you to beyond the grave.
 The only thing that in my opinion matters in life, is the difference you make in other people’s lives.

 A: Barbie and Co.
 I had like a whole cupboard full of Barbies and Kens.
 I used to pretend my Barbie is this famous actress in Hollywood – go figure!

 Q: Name a celebrity you think is lame.